New Zealand police kill 'terrorist' after he stabs 6 people - NewsBreak

 New Zealand police kill 'terrorist' after he stabs 6 people

-New Zealand authorities said Friday they shot and killed a violent extremist after he entered a supermarket and stabbed and injured six shoppers.
+WELLINGTON, New Zealand — (AP) — New Zealand authorities were so worried about an extremist inspired by the Islamic State group they were following him around-the-clock and were able to shoot and kill him within 60 seconds of him unleashing a frenzied knife attack that wounded six people Friday at an Auckland supermarket.

-Prime Minister Jacinda Ardern described the incident as a terror attack.
-She said the man was a Sri Lankan national who was inspired by the Islamic State group.
-She said he was well known to the nation's security agencies and was being monitored around the clock.
+Prime Minister Jacinda Ardern said the incident was a terror attack.
+She said the man was a Sri Lankan national who was inspired by the Islamic State group and was well known to the nation's security agencies.

-She said that by law, the man was not allowed to be kept in prison.

-Ardern said that three of those who had been stabbed were seriously injured.
+But while they had grave ongoing concerns about the man, they had no particular reason to think he was planning an attack on Friday, Coster said.
+The man appeared to be going into the store to do his grocery shopping.

 “He entered the store, as he had done before.
 He obtained a knife from within the store,” Coster said.
 “Surveillance teams were as close as they possibly could be to monitor his activity.”